dynatrace-wwse/enablement-kubernetes-opentelemetry/docs/7-opentelemetry-capstone.md

     - The `otlp` receiver receives metrics, traces, and logs from OpenTelemetry exporters via gRPC/HTTP
     - The `filelog` receiver scrapes logs from the Node filesystem and parses the contents
     - The `prometheus` receiver scrapes metric data exposed by Pod Prometheus endpoints
-- The Contrib Distro of OpenTelemetry Collector includes additional modules needed to ship telemetry to Dynatrace
     - The `kubeletstats` receiver scrapes metrics from the local kubelet on the Node
     - The `k8s_cluster` receiver queries the Kubernetes cluster API to retrieve metrics
     - The `k8sobjects` receiver watches for Kubernetes events (and other resources) on the cluster